AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay310.rst

 Starting from Anjay 3.11.0, the behavior regarding the maximum Hold Off Time for bootstrap connections has changed.

+LwM2M TS 1.2 introduced possibility to delete a Resource Instance, so one additional data model handler had to be added.

 Limiting the maximum Hold Off Time for Bootstrap
 ------------------------------------------------